bxparks/AceButton/docs/resistor_ladder/README.md

 The `R0` resistor serves the same function as the current limiting `Rc` resistors in the previous circuits.
-The `R0` could be 0 ohms, i.e. a straight wire, but it is safer to be 220 ohms to limit the current, just in case.
+The `R0` could be 0 ohms, i.e. a straight wire, but it is safer to be 220 ohms (or 330 ohms) to limit the current in case of a mis-wiring.

-The expected voltage levels for commonly available resistors can be calculated with a simple spreadsheet.
-For example, for the E12 series of resistor values, the expected voltages (`r(n) = R(n) / Rp`) are:
+The expected voltage levels for commonly available resistors in the E6 series can be calculated with a simple spreadsheet:

 ```
 r(n)  v(n)